 Generally speaking, people prefer things that are easy rather than hard.
 Easy things are, well, easy.

 Most people give up on solving a particular problem when they become frustrated and conclude that it’s simply not possible to win or worth the extra effort.
 “Easy” puts the ball back in their court.

 "Convert" has won a place as one of the most used (and overused) words in marketing, but it also has a deeper meaning that harkens back to the idea of a profound personal change.

-Converting has a potent spiritual dimension that can speak to the fierce urgency of a situation.
+Converting has a potent spiritual dimension that can speak to the urgency of a situation.
 It's an act of transformation, of going from one state of being to another.